endurodave/OBDII-Adapter-Software/README.md

 # Overview

 An OBD-II (On-Board Diagnostics II) scan tool adapter serves as a bridge device between a host (e.g. PC, phone, embedded device) and the vehicle.
 The OBD-II adapter translates serial messages to and from OBD-II vehicle messages.
+Very similar in concept to an ELM327 chip except all C language source code, protocol documentation and schematic is provided.
 The adapter supports all known OBD-II automotive protocols starting from 1996 model year.

 * SAE J1850 (VPW, PWM)
 * ISO 9141-2 (ISO)